flopicot/JMSSandbox/readme.md

 ## NOTES

+### Performance on Message driven bean consumer versus Runnable batching message by 10
+A runnable task consuming message batching with lot of 10 appears to be 2x faster than Message Driven Bean and his onMessage() call (with default configuration).

 ### Three connector types exists:
  * in-vm-connector can be used by a local client (i.e. one running in the same JVM as the server)
  * remote-connector can be used by a remote client (and uses Netty over TCP for the communication)